anegg0/gr0wing-hugo/content/posts/2014-10-19-animals-whether-like.md

 That fundamental misunderstanding led us to dress dachshunds with customized rain coats and serve kitties various types of cooked dishes, even if cats would rather get the same pellets until the end of times and dachshunds plan a suicide by gaz to forget their silly coats forever.

-It&#8217;s a nice thing to want animals happy, but it&#8217;s impossible unless you study their characteristics and their need, often miiiiiiiiles apart from ours.
+It's a nice thing to want animals happy, but it's impossible unless you study their characteristics and their need, often miiiiiiiiles apart from ours.
 BTW, in that quest for information, Internet is your friend, even if you only have <a href="https://encrypted.google.com/#q=do+flies+fart" target="_blank">despicable questions about animals</a>.

 &nbsp;